Raul Seixas: Life and career

+Late career and death

 Perhaps as a result of his drug addiction and alcoholism, the rate and quality of Seixas' releases slowed through the late-1970s and throughout the 1980s.
 In later life Seixas suffered from diabetes and pancreatitis.
-At 5:00 AM (08:00 GMT) on Monday, 21 August 1989, Seixas died of cardiac arrest, the result of acute pancreatitis brought on by his diabetes and not having taken insulin the night before.
+On Monday, 21 August 1989, at the age of 44, Seixas died of cardiac arrest, the result of acute pancreatitis brought on by his diabetes and not having taken insulin the night before.
 His final album, A Panela do Diabo, a partnership with fellow Bahian rocker Marcelo Nova (former leader of punk rock band Camisa de Vênus) was released two days before his death.

-It is very common to hear people shouting "Toca Raul!"
-(Play Raul!) in the middle of concerts, regardless of the artist or genre, just like the requests for Free Bird.
+Raul Seixas was portrayed by Ravel Andrade and Pedro Burgarelli in the 2025 Globoplay biographical TV miniseries Raul Seixas: Eu Sou.
+Seixas was also portrayed by Lucci Ferreira in the 2014 biographical drama film Paulo Coelho's Best Story.